-More than half of all suicides involve a firearm, and a fifth of all suicides and suicide attempts involve medications.
+We lost more than 47,000 lives to suicide in 2017.
+Nationally, more than half of all suicides involve a firearm, and approximately a fifth of all suicides and most suicide attempts involve medications.
 The Safer Homes, Suicide Aware campaign raises public awareness of suicide and offers people immediate steps they can take to make their homes safer.
-Research has shown that a temporary barrier between a person in crisis and a chosen means of suicide can be lifesaving.
+Research has shown that thoughts about suicide do pass, thus a temporary barrier between a person in crisis and the chosen means of suicide can be lifesaving.

 - Are you a Pharmacy Professional?